 Access to the internet or external web resources will be authenticated by user name and password.

-The time of day that staff may use the internet for reasonable personal access should be agreed with their line manager but as a general rule staff should not exceed 1 hour per day for non-work related Internet browsing.
+The time of day that staff may use the internet for reasonable personal access should be agreed with their line manager but as a general rule staff should not exceed their agreed break times for non-work related Internet browsing.

 Internet users must be aware that the internet is inherently insecure and confidential information in relation to the business of the Practice and/or service user/another staff member’s identifiable information must never be disclosed or placed on internet sites or chat rooms.
 Although the Informatics department has put anti-virus defences in place, great care should be taken when using the internet.
 The IT Service Desk should be informed where any suspicion of virus infection arises; the incident will be dealt with in accordance with information security procedures.